Omniaelghazoly/OCR-Invoice-Extraction/README.md

-##🧾 OCR Invoice Extraction with LangChain & Streamlit /n
+ ## 🧾 OCR Invoice Extraction with LangChain & Streamlit

 This project allows you to extract structured data from invoice images using LangChain, Google Generative AI, and a Streamlit web interface.
 It processes uploaded invoice images and returns key details like buyer name, invoice number, invoice date, and itemized purchases.

-🚀 Features /n
-🔍 Extracts key information from invoices using vision-capable LLMs.

-🖼 Upload invoice images via an interactive web app.

-🔄 Converts images to base64 and feeds them into LangChain pipeline.

-💬 Uses few-shot learning examples to guide extraction format.

-📦 Clean output in structured JSON format.

-📁 Project Structure
+## 📁 Project Structure

 OCR-Invoice-Extraction/
 ├── data/